Faizur00/PaperBites/README.md

 ## TODO

 - [ ] Implement advances search for articles.
+- [ ] Fix latex rendering issue on the abstract
 - [ ] Implement Saved and Bookmark
 - [ ] Implement Read Full Paper
 - [ ] Add quick share link/doi for the paper